rivernihil/5th-ed-modified-zener-psion/psion.md

  * Spell list and Spell conversions for psionic magic
  * A guide for alternatives to adapt the psion in a setting where psionics are not ubiquitous

-<p>Additionally, this document is intended to be distributed with another document that contains a chart to aid usage of psionic combat, and cards to print for psionic combat.
+<p>Additionally, this document is intended to be distributed with another document that contains a chart to aid usage of psionic combat and cards to print for psionic combat.
 I recommend printing out the main chart and putting a copy somewhere central so that all players can easily view it.
 As for the cards, I'd recommend printing one set for the DM and another set for any psions, with maybe an additional set floating around for people that have any psionic defenses.
 It should be pretty easy to make the specific cards you need.
 I personally slip the paper into a card protector that has another card already in there (poker or magic works well for this).
 This gives it a nice solidity.
 I'm loosely toying with the idea of having some sets printed up.

 #### Inspirations
 I was chiefly inspired by the second edition psionics, which I made use of quite a bit in my youth.
 Recently I begun to desire running a campaign in the DarkSun setting, and psionics was the first thing that jumped out at me as a blocking issue.
 The UA mystic class did not really fit my needs, although I do hope to see an updated version of it at some point.
 <p>Looking back on 2nd edition, one of the things that I loved most was the fiction of the different psionic attack and defense modes.
 This love was further cemented by the excellent depictions of psionic combat in *The Verdant Passage*.
 However, mechanically, those elements never really shined during play.
 Furthermore, the psionicist class as a whole was generally overpowered, stronger than equivalent classes, while simultaneously containing lots of design traps.
-Additionally, it also a pain in the butt to use and keep track of.
-Luckily for the me, the excellent design of 5th edition has cleared things up a bit, and given me room to build the psionicist I always dreamed of.</p>
+Additionally, it was a pain in the butt to use and keep track of.
+Luckily for the me, the excellent design of 5th edition has cleared things up a bit and given me room to build the psionicist I always dreamed of.</p>
 <p>Over the years, I marinated on those combat modes, and dreamed of marrying them with Zener cards.
 The result is in this document.
 Gone is the separation between attack and defense and power scores.
 The cards provide a simple, fun rock-paper-scissors style of combat that, with my additions, I feel meshes nicely with core 5th edition mechanics.
 The prevalence of psionics in the DarkSun setting led me to design psionic combat in a way that is fundamental to the gameplay at the table, and hopefully others will find it useful.
 However, I completely understand that some will find this approach too heavy handed for their own games.</p>
 <p>Additionally, I desired to clean up psionics a bit thematically.
 The in-game fiction of psionics has drifted far from standard sci-fi and fantasy regarding psychic powers.
 In my fiction, the things that can be accomplished by psionics is slightly more limited than what has been typical fare for D&D.</p>